qihuazhong/kore-2022/README.md

 >
 > - This repo include legacy codes that tried to use reinforement learning to train the agent, but dropped and not used at the end.

-## Winning strategies
+# Winning strategies

+## Gaming strateties

-In terms of gaming strateties, a high-level 📝[write up](https://www.kaggle.com/competitions/kore-2022/discussion/340157) can be found here.
+A high-level 📝[write up](https://www.kaggle.com/competitions/kore-2022/discussion/340157) can be found here.

-Regarding **coding/computational** strategies, a few important features make this agent stand out in the competition.
+## Coding/computational strategies

-Since computation time is limited to 3s per step, and the number of actions is almost unbounded, efficient exploration of different actions become crucial.
+Since computation time is limited to 3 seconds/step, and the number of actions is almost unbounded, efficient exploration of different actions become crucial.
+A few important features make this agent stand out in the competition.

-- Re-writing game logics into vectors/matrics operations with Numpy.
+- **Re-writing game logics into vectors/matrics operations with Numpy.**
 - Pre-compute candidate routes.
 - Heavy use of LRU caching.

-## Developement History
+# Developement History

 TODO